NCAR/VAPOR/docs/usage/barbRenderer.rst

 The Barb Renderer can operate on either two-dimensional, or three-dimensional field variables.
 This is defined in the Variables tab.

-The Barb Renderer may be offset by a height variable, if the barbs are referencing two-dimensional variables.

 Specialized Controls
 --------------------